A Mean Field Game Approach to Scheduling in Cellular Systems

-The ease of computation of the MFE immediately suggests a simple implementation scheme.
-Suppose that the base stations were to calculate the empirical bid distribution at each time instant, and return it to the users.
-The users play their best response to this bid distribution.
-Complexity of computing the best response is low, since value iteration by each user has to be done only for a singe queue state.
+Our algorithm for computing the MFE immediately suggests a simple implementation scheme.
+Suppose each mobile device has a network interface manager on which the human user sets up priorities for different apps.
+The interface manager also should be aware of the cost functions corresponding to the QoE of different apps.
+Now, suppose that the base stations were to calculate the empirical bid distribution at each time instant, and return it to the interface manager.
+The interface manager plays its best response to this bid distribution.
+Value iteration could be done either on each device or at a data center and provided as a look up table to the interface manager.
 The base stations combine all the bids to create a new empirical bid distribution.
 Such a proceeding is essentially identical to the algorithm that we employed above, and would converge in a similar fashion.